Knox2026/Lock-Screen-ACAAN/README.md

 ### Phase 1: The Setup (The "Innocent" State)
 1. **Open the App:** Launch the PWA on your phone.
 It shows the **actual current time**.
 2. **The Prime:** As you set the phone on the table, **Single Tap** the screen.
-   * *Effect:* The app enters Fullscreen, and the Wake Lock engages.
+   * *Effect:* The app enters Fullscreen, the Wake Lock engages, and the mic starts listening.
 To any observer, it’s just a phone sitting on a table showing the time.

 ### Phase 2: The Secret Input
 1. Ask a spectator to name **Any Card** and **Any Number** (1-52).
-2. **The Command:** Lean toward the phone and use your trigger word in a natural sentence:
+2. **The Command:** Use your trigger word in a natural sentence:
    * *"Just **Focus** on the Seven of Hearts and the number Fourteen."*
    * *Internal Logic:* The app hears "Focus," then extracts "7 of Hearts" and "14."